 Bolle’ “The ONE Premium” Helmet: Quick Review- by Guitar Ted & Grannygear

 Helmets are required equipment that riders must wear for almost any bicycling event out there.
 (Yes- there are some that do not require helmet usage.)
-So, you probably own a helmet and most of you reading this probably wear a helmet for most every ride.
-Of all the accessory items we wear, the helmet is likely the most ubiquitous accessory of them all.
+So, you probably own a helmet and most of you reading this probably wear a helmet for almost every ride .
+Of all the accessory items we wear, these bike helmets are likely the most ubiquitous accessory of them all.
 So, it is no wonder that there are many brands of helmets to choose from.
 Add to this that there are road helmets, mountain bike helmets, and helmets for aero, Winter use, or for commuting.
 How many helmets does one need to own these days?

 Well, Bolle’ would have us believe that you likely only need one versatile helmet that can do most anything.
 In fact, they have a model called “The ONE” and we have it on review for you today.
 Let’s take a look here……..